Shakedown! (theStart album): Music, writing and recording

+Shakedown! consists of a mix of polished, keyboard-driven material, and more immediate, punchier songs such as "Nemesis" and the album's title track.
+Miller was responsible for composing the album's music, which was worked on in and out of the studio, whilst Aimee handled the album's lyrics and melodies.
+Echo's lyrics, which were described as secretive, emotive and sometimes very personal, cover a variety of themes, such as love, loss of love and other people.
+The album's title track features "veiled sociopolitcal commentary", and "Communion" is "disguised as a love song, [...] but it's really about alien abduction."
+As Echo or Miller had no expectations of what the band's output should look like, the album's writing process proved to be swift.
+The album features Troy Van Leeuwen playing guitar on the album's final track, "Time", as well as a recording of Echo and Miller's dog, Eno, howling at a movie scene involving actor Will Ferrell in A Night at the Roxbury (1998) included as a hidden track.

 Following its completion, Circles was given a tentative release date of the summer of 2000.
 However, when 143 Records were unable to get Atlantic to distribute theSTART, JAB Records closed down and the album was shelved.
 Not long after, The Firm, Inc. offered to buy out theSTART's record contract from 143/Atlantic and make the band the first act on their new record label, The Label Records, which had a pressing-and-distribution (P&D) deal with Geffen Records.
 The band moved to The Label in August 2000, and Circles' release date was pushed back to January 2001, so The Label had enough time to properly promote the album.

 In October 2000, Mike Smith amicably left theSTART to pursue other musical interests.
 As a result, Miller moved into Smith's position as the band's guitarist, and Jeff Jaeger was hired as the band's new bassist.
 In December 2000, theSTART recorded two new songs at Sunset Sound Recorders in Los Angeles, "Shakedown!" and "Her Song".
 Miller and Jaeger re-cut most of the album's guitar and bass tracks, respectively, although Smith's original guitar tracks appear on some of the album's songs.
-Among other changes, Ogilive's mixes were replaced by new ones done by Brian Virtue.
+Among other changes, most of Ogilive's mixes were replaced by new ones done by Brian Virtue.
 Tom Lord-Alge was also brought in to mix the songs "Shakedown!" and "Gorgeous", which The Label considered the album's "focus tracks".
 Three songs that were intended to appear on Circles, "Be Mine", "Make It Through" and "The Sin Original" (featuring Jay Gordon of Orgy), were cut from the album.

-Composition

-The sound of Shakedown! draws heavily from 1970s and 1980s punk rock and new wave music, which was also described as power pop and synth-pop.
-The album's polished, keyboard-heavy sounding material is sometimes mixed with more immediate, punchier songs such as "Nemesis" and the album's title track.
-Aimee Echo's lyrics, which were described as secretive and emotive, cover a variety of themes, such as love, loss of love and other people, with some lyrics being very personal to her.
-The album's title track features "veiled sociopolitcal commentary", and "Communion" is "disguised as a love song, [...] but it's really about alien abduction."

-Troy Van Leeuwen plays guitar on the album's final track, "Time".
-A recording of Echo and Miller's dog, Eno, howling at a scene involving actor Will Ferrell in the 1998 film A Night at the Roxbury is included as a hidden track after the song ends.